collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 </td><td>

-### WAre You New to Github But Want to Contribute?
+### "Are You New to Github But Want to Contribute?"

 I was looking through the Taco Fancy repo and saw one sentence that had a huge impact on me.